ifti-khan/ifti-khan-portfolio/README.md

 ## User Stories

 Here in this section you will find a variety of user stories, since I am developing a personal portfolio website.
-The target audience for my personal portfolio project will be Job Recruitment Agencies, Employers, Developers, Contractors, Businesses, Friends and Family.
+The target audience for my personal portfolio project will be Job Recruitment Agencies, Employers, Developers, Contractors and Businesses.

-* As a recruiter/employer, I would like to see key information provided by the developer, so that I do not have to read through multiple paragraphs of information to get to the key information I am looking for.

-* As a contractor, I want to be able to see this developer’s personal information, so that I can get in contact with the developer for contract work or collaborations.
+* As a user, I want to be able to find and view the CV document, so that I can find out more about the applicant applying for a job role.

-* As a first time visitor, I want to be able to easily navigate around the website, so that I can view the website content with ease and without any issues.
+* As a user, I want to see visual markers to help with navigation, so as I navigate through the website I know where I am and what I am clicking on.

-* As a website visitor, I want the website to be responsive, so that I can view it on a smart device like a smartphone or tablet.
+* As a user, I would like to see small key chunks of information about the developer, so that I can get a small overview of the developer and have the option to find out more.

-* As a future employer, I want to be able to find and view the CV document easily, so that I can find out more about the applicant applying for a job role.
+* As a user, I want to be able to see live links to other projects, so that I can see the level of development and skills the developer has to offer.

-* As a recruiter/employer, I want there to be an easy way to contact the portfolio developer, so that if I have any further question to ask I am able to so.
+* As a user, I want there to be an easy way to contact the portfolio developer, so that if I have any further question to ask I am able to do so.

-* As a web developer, I want to able to see some social media links, so that I can follow this developer through social media if in the future I want to collaborate with this developer.
+* As a user, I want to able to see some social media links, so that I can follow this developer through social media if in the future I want to collaborate with this developer.

-* As a recruiter/employer/contractor, I want to be able to see live links to other projects, so that I can see the level of development and skills this developer has to offer.

 ## Wireframes